The natural progression of rock climbing

 Multipitch climbing

-For those who are new to climbing and had wondered just how climbers climb walls that are hundreds of meters.
+For those new to rock climbing might wonder how climbers climb walls that are hundreds of meters.
 And how do they get back down to the ground?
-That must be some really long rope they are using… no that’s not it.
-An easy way to explain multipitch climbing is climbers will climb a big wall by breaking the entire climb down into multiple pitches.
+That must be some long rope they are using… no that’s not it.
+An easy way to explain multipitch climbing is, that climbers will climb a big wall by breaking down the entire climb into multiple pitches.
 Climbing up to the top of the wall one pitch at a time, thus the name multipitch climbing.

 To attempt a multipitch climb you’ll need planning as there is quite a bit of logistics involved.
-You have to bring all the equipment, food, and water you’ll need with you up the wall if the climb requires many hours to complete.
-Mistakes made on a multi-pitch climb can be amplified especially if you are a hundred meters from the ground.
+If the climb requires many hours, you must bring all the equipment, food, and water up the wall.
+Mistakes made on a multi-pitch climb can be amplified especially if you are a few pitches from the ground and descending can take a while.

 Sport climbing gear